Review (The Bear): Sound design

+Reception

 Critical reviews

 "Review" received widespread acclaim from critics, who praised the episode's cinematography, script, tension, performances.
 Rebekah Valentine of IGN wrote, "'Review' is especially incredible.
 It's shorter than any of the other episodes, and most of its action takes place over a very small handful of long, uncut shots in the restaurant that perfectly encapsulate the escalating chaos of the season's dramatic climax."

 Tim Lowery of The A.V.
 Club praised the episode, deeming it as "one of the most impressive directing feats I've seen on television this year."
 Alan Sepinwall of Rolling Stone wrote, "It is far more panic-inducing than anything to come in the first few episodes, but the difference is that by now, The Bear has made us invested in Carmy, Sydney, Marcus, and all the others.
 The episode is still a two-ton stress bomb, but now one with people to root for and conflicts we have grown to care deeply about.
 It's incredible."

 Marah Eakin of Vulture gave the episode a perfect 5 star out of 5 rating and wrote, "The Bears seventh episode, 'Review,' is so good that it should be shown in film school just to show how much tension, backstory, and exposition a show's creators can pack into a mere 20 minutes of television."
 Nicole Gallucci of Decider praised the episode and compared it to the film Uncut Gems, writing, "'Review' is a remarkable, anxiety-inducing feat that harnesses tension as an art form.
 The performances are raw, ripe with passive aggression, and at times hard to watch — an especially disturbing truth, since the show has been praised for authentic depictions of abusive culinary workplaces.
 The dialogue is damning and seamlessly flows like a piping hot plate making its way through a kitchen.
 And the choice to capture the mayhem in a single shot both dazzles and disorients."
 Dina Paulson of Collider praised the episode's conclusion, writing "The character tension that boils over in 'Review' is, for sure, between the chefs in this extraordinary kitchen, but it also is about the self feeling self, in natural states of aggravation, healing, and absorbing pleasure because damn, sometimes a thing is so good it stops you in your mind tracks."

 The episode was included in many publications as among the best TV episodes of 2022, including The Hollywood Reporter, TV Guide, Mashable, Rolling Stone, IndieWire, Entertainment Weekly, IGN, and Paste.